absmach/magistrala-docs/docs/dev-guide/rules-engine.md

 > The logic must return a **non-nil value** for outputs to be invoked.

 4. **Output(s)**
    If the script returns a value, the rules forwards the result to one or more outputs.
 Supported output types include:

 - _Channel_ - Forward the result to another channel and/or topic.
 - _Internal DB_ - Save processed data internally.
 - _Postgres DB_ - Store result in a connected Postgres database table.
 - _Alarm_ - Raise and alarm event with a severity level.
 - _Email_ - Send notifications to configured recipients.
+- _Slack_ - Send notifications to configured slack channel.

 ## Core Concepts